Frankwarnaar/minor-browser-technologies-realtime-poll/README.md

 The browser tries to run a socket in a try statement.
 When this fails, it sets a timeout of `10s`.
 After this, it makes the pages refresh.

-4. If the browsers supports sockets, the results update without refreshing the page
+4. If the browsers supports sockets, the results update without refreshing the page.

+Websockets are supported by IE10 > 9.
+Opera Mini doesn't support it.

 ## Accessability issues
 ### Images